CatalysisASR/catalysisasr.github.io/README.md

 This repository contains only the website code.
-Audio files uploaded via FAUbox are not part of this repository and are not licensed under the MIT License.
+Audio files and sentences uploaded are not part of this repository and are not licensed under the MIT License.